CHANGE IN LISTING ARRANGEMENTS

 This may result in additional costs and delays in transferring such Ordinary Shares, as described in further detail in Part V (Settlement and Dealings in Ordinary Shares following the Settlement System Migration) of the Circular.

-Following the Effective Date, the Company’s Ordinary Shares will remain eligible for and continue to trade on the Main Market of the London Stock Exchange (ISIN: IE0001827041).
+Following the Effective Date, the Company’s Ordinary Shares remain eligible for and continue to trade on the Main Market of the London Stock Exchange (ISIN: IE0001827041).

 • by the DTC Nominee;